 According to the Sonoma County Sheriff's Office, the Sonoma County Law Enforcement Employee-Involved Fatal Incident Protocol has been invoked.

-The Santa Rosa Police Department and the Sonoma County District Attorney's Office will be
+The Santa Rosa Police Department and the Sonoma County District Attorney's Office will be further investigating the incident.

 Copyright © 2013 by Bay City News, Inc. republication, re-transmission or reuse without the express written consent of Bay City News, Inc. is prohibited.